Malivil/TTT-Randomat-20/README.md

 ## One traitor, One Detective.
 Everyone else is a Jester.
 Detective is stronger.
 This one is pretty self-explanitory except for the "Detective is stronger" part.
 That just means the detective has 200 health.
+NOTE: The round may not properly end when a Jester is killed if my version of [Custom Roles for TTT](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) is not used.
 \
 \
 **ConVars**